 - Students must have completed all data collection and analysis before the first week of the Summer C term

-- Students much attend five workshops on the process of creating a manuscript
+- Students much attend five workshops (all held on Friday mornings) on the process of creating a manuscript

 - Submit portions of their manuscript at each meeting for feedback and review and be willing to peer review other SURF scholars’ manuscripts.